 AS TOLD TO MERCY KAMBURA

-I faced a lot of suspicion when I first arrived as a missionary on the Island.
-Unknown to me, some Malagasy single women who arrived before me were involved in prostitution.
-It was tough to settle as a single Malagasy girl on an Island that had already determined I couldn’t be legitimate, let alone be a missionary.
-I struggled to make friends and was very homesick.
-But I stayed for the sake of the Gospel.
+I faced suspicion when I first arrived as a missionary on the Island.
+Unknown to me, some Malagasy women who arrived before me were involved in prostitution.
+It was tough to settle as a single Malagasy missionary girl.
+I struggled to make friends, but I stayed for the sake of the Gospel.

 As a middle born in a family of seven children, I was the poster child for self-pity.
 Words of affirmation and quality time are my love languages, and I was missing my dose of them.
-My family was as tight as a constrictor knot, but my young mind couldn’t help feeling I was among the least in my family.
+My family was close-knit, but my young mind felt I was among the least in my family.
 Despite their efforts to offer love, I still felt it wasn’t enough.
-Nevertheless, this knot kept me going when I eventually ventured out as a missionary.
-Despite being a young, single girl, my family was convinced that the Lord had sent me.
-We promised to send each other news from time to time.
-This was a sharp and blessed contrast to my experience as a child.
+Nevertheless, their care kept me going when I ventured out as a missionary.
+Despite being a young single girl, my family was convinced that the Lord had sent me.

 I met the Lord while at the university.
-I attended a University Bible Group (UBG) fellowship, and the first thing that captivated me was the Bible study.
+I attended a University Bible Group (UBG) fellowship, and the Bible study captivated me.
 I had never heard the Word of God so clearly.
-Despite growing up in a Christian home, I wasn’t yet a child of God.
-I wanted to become one, so I gave my life to Jesus.
+Despite growing up in a Christian home, I wasn’t yet a child of God, so I gave my life to Jesus.

-The Lord renewed me and gave me joy; I was no longer sad and angry with my family.
+The Lord renewed me and gave me joy; I was no longer angry with my family.
 When I began to bear fruit, they were amazed that I was taking an interest in the things of Christ.
 I heard about missions through UBG.
-I observed and witnessed the sharing and was amazed at how fired up the young people were for God.
+I witnessed how fired up the young people were for God.
 I said, “Jesus, when I grow in my faith, I will also go somewhere in Madagascar to preach your Good News.”

-I started participating in missions a year after my commitment.
-By participating, I got to know about missionary life.
+I started participating in missions and learned about missionary life.
 I later went as a missionary with Africa Inland Mission to the islands in Madagascar to serve among an unreached people.

 The mission field had some shocks waiting for me.
 I hadn’t had time to prepare.
-I had jumped onto the mission field’s tarmac from the moving van that was my life.
 I learned everything on the ground, even the stuff I should have known in theory.
 I was the only Malagasy on my team, and loneliness started creeping in.
-Sometimes, I wanted to run home and cry, and the meals weren’t improving the situation.
+Sometimes, I wanted to run home and cry.
 I was homesick, and I also no longer had sufficient financial support.
 After one year, I returned home to a prodigal-son-like celebration from my family.

-Back home, I started working with an NGO that helps women develop inwardly and outwardly.
-I also volunteer with people in need.
-We have a project called Karama which aims to share the Gospel with Indians here in Madagascar.
+Back home, I started working with an NGO that helps women.
+We have a project which aims to share the Gospel with Indians here in Madagascar.
 I have been discipling an Indian woman of Muslim origin who is the only believer in her family.
 I have understood God’s heart for the nations and now look beyond cultural biases.
-I also understand that my life is for the Lord, and I choose to use it for something that will last forever.
+My life is for the Lord, and I choose to use it for something that will last forever.